democratize-technology/recursive-companion-mcp/README.md

 ## Attribution

-This project is inspired by the sequential-thinking pattern demonstrated in various MCP implementations.
-The incremental approach was developed to solve timeout issues while maintaining refinement quality.
+This project is based on [recursive-companion](https://github.com/hankbesser/recursive-companion) by Hank Besser.
+The original implementation provided the foundational Draft → Critique → Revise → Converge pattern.
+This MCP version adds:

+- Session-based incremental processing to avoid timeouts
+- AWS Bedrock integration for Claude and Titan embeddings
+- Domain auto-detection and specialized prompts
+- Mathematical convergence measurement
+- Support for different models for critiques vs generation

 ## Contributing